vectordotdev/vector/rfcs/2021-10-15-9572-accept-datadog-traces.md

 ### Some details about traces handling by the Agent

+Offical "Datadog Agent" bundles (rpm/deb/msi/container image) actually ship multiple binaries, collectively named "agents".
+Each of these "agents" is tasked to collect some data.
+For example "the core agent" (often shortened to "the agent", because it was the first of those agents to be released) is the one collecting metrics, logs and running checks.
+There are other agents like the process-agent, the security-agent or the trace-agent.
+But all of those are part of the official "Datadog Agent" distribution logic, and they all come out of the [datadog-agent] codebase.
+So we are focusing on the `trace-agent` which is one of the several binaries shipped along with others agents.

-Traces are collected by a dedicated agent (the `trace-agent`).
-It has its own runtime, comes with a lot of configuration settings, but it shares global option like `site` to select the Datadog region where to send data.
+Traces are collected by this specific agent, that comes with a lot of dedicated configuration settings (usually under the `apm_config` prefix), but it also shares some global option like `site` with other agents to select the Datadog region where to send data.
 It exposes a [local API], that is used by [tracing libraries] to submit traces & profiling data.

 It has several communication channels to Datadog: